JAMES ISHMAEL FORD

 Picture

-Reverend James has walked the spiritual path for more than fifty years.
-He's danced with Sufis, studied with Gnostics, lived in a Buddhist monastery and was ordained a Zen priest.
-Later he also ordained as a Unitarian Universalist minister and preached from the high pulpits in old New England churches.
+spiritual path for more than fifty years.
+He's danced with Sufis, studied with Christian mystics, lived in Buddhist monasteries, and eventually was ordained a Zen priest.
+Later he also ordained as a Unitarian Universalist minister.

 M.Div.
 Pacific School of Religion, Berkeley, CA 1991